 Become a Member or Supporter

-To become a Member or Supporter of the Kenya Plastics Pact, download the relevant form below, and send the completed form to firstname.lastname@example.org.
+To become a Member of the Kenya Plastics Pact, please email firstname.lastname@example.org

 Early access to research and innovation and benefit from collaborative working groups and projects that directly benefit your business.